-Other products are also in development which could become successful competitors against our obesity product candidate, Qnexa.
-These include products being developed by Arena Pharmaceuticals, Inc., Amylin Pharmaceuticals, Inc., Alizyme plc, Merck & Co., Inc., and Orexigen Therapeutics, Inc., among others.
+Other products are also in mid to late stage development which could become successful competitors against our obesity product candidate, Qnexa.
+These include products being developed by Pfizer, Arena Pharmaceuticals, Inc., Amylin Pharmaceuticals, Inc., Alizyme plc, Merck & Co., Inc., and Orexigen Therapeutics, Inc., among others.
 With the exception of Orexigen Therapeutics, Inc., most of these efforts are directed toward a monotherapeutic approach which we would expect to be subject to the same early weight loss plateau typically seen.

-Significant competitive therapy for MUSE exists in the form of oral medications marketed by Pfizer, Inc. under the name Viagra®, Cialis® which was launched in Europe by Lilly ICOS LLC and Levitra® which is marketed by Bayer AG, GlaxoSmithKline plc and Schering-Plough Corp in the United States and the European Union.
+Significant competitive therapy for MUSE exists in the form of oral medications marketed by Pfizer, Inc. under the name Viagra®, Cialis® is marketed by Eli Lilly and Company and Levitra® which is co-marketed by GlaxoSmithKline plc and Schering-Plough Corp in the United States.